6 writing blunders to avoid in a crisis (with real ‘bad’ examples)

 6. Ignoring a brand’s tone of voice

-Last week, a client (in the commercial cleaning industry) asked us to write or a blog post about the steps workplace cleaners should be taking in light of the virus.
+Last week, a client (in the commercial cleaning industry) asked us to write a blog post about the steps workplace cleaners should be taking in light of the virus.

 And suddenly, we had a dilemma.